RamenVentures/Operating-Manual/README.md

 1. Who are the founders?
 Do they have the "3 Ds (Design, Development, and Distribution)"?
 2. What user niche are they trying to solve a problem for?
 3. What problem are they solving for them?
+4. Are any of our portfolio companies solving a similar problem?
-4. Could this problem be extremely:
+5. Could this problem be extremely:
 	- important to those users?
 	- painful?
 	- valuable? (something they'd pay for)
 	- huge? (could extend to millions or billions in the future)
-5. Is their unique value proposition extremely ambitious?
+6. Is their unique value proposition extremely ambitious?
-6. Is something exceptional? (eg: team, traction, or tech)
+7. Is something exceptional? (eg: team, traction, or tech)
-7. Are they "Pre-Seed"?
+8. Are they "Pre-Seed"?
 	- Have they found Problem/Market Fit: a user niche with an important problem?
 	- Have they found Problem/Solution Fit: a unique value prop (UVP) that users love and will pay for?
 	- Are they making progress towards Product/Market Fit: building a minimum viable product (MVP) to deliver the UVP?